 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
 Which stakeholders are affected?
-Management Approach The Company has no material impact under this category as of this reporting period. , , , , , , , , , , , , , , , , , , , , Which stakeholders are affected?
-Management Approach The Company has no material risk(s) identified under this category as of this reporting period What are the Opportunity/ies Which stakeholders are Management Approach

-Identified? affected?
-The Company has no material opportunity(ies) identified under this category as of this reporting period
+Management Approach The Company has no material impact under this category as of this reporting period.
+What are the Risk/s Identified?
+Which stakeholders are affected?
+Management Approach The Company has no material risk(s) identified under this category as of this reporting period " Which stakeholders are affected?
+Management Approach The Company has no material opportunity(ies) identified under this category as of this reporting period